 In its attempt to increase public safety, House Bill 5276 would undermine the most important tenet of American jurisprudence - the presumption of "innocent until proven guilty."
 The problem is that many arrests are not supported by enough evidence to charge an individual.
 Likewise, charges are dismissed in many cases.
-However, where an arrest can show up on ICHAT within an hour of the individual being taken into custody, and charges can be posted after the arraignment, it may be weeks, months, or years before a prosecutor's office or court updates the information to the state police and the record purged.
+However, where an arrest can show up on ICHAT within an hour of the individual being taken into custody, and charges can be posted after the arraignment, it may be weeks, months, or years before a prosecutor's office or court updates the information regarding the status of an arrest to the state police and the record purged.
 In addition, if a person had any conviction, even if it were for a minor misdemeanor decades earlier, a subsequent arrest is never purged from the person's criminal history record - even if it never results in a charge or if the charge is dropped.
-Meanwhile, innocent people may face discrimination in employment, housing, and in their communities.
+This can lead to innocent people facing discrimination in employment, housing, and in their communities.

 ICHAT, as a name-based search open to anybody, could be especially problematic as the general public is not educated sufficiently to understand the meaning of the results of a search.
 Victims of identify theft and people with common names would be most disadvantaged.
 Research supports the contention that the bill would have a disproportionate impact on minorities, many of whom are arrested due to mistaken identity.
-At the very least, the criminal history record information released to the public should be amended to include only arrests with charges or dispositions.
-And, courts and other agencies should be required to report charging information (or that a charge was never made) and dispositions within a timely manner.
+At the very least, courts and other agencies should be required to report charging information (or that a charge was never made) and dispositions within a timely manner.
 The bill would then still increase public safety but would minimize negative impacts on innocent persons.